 As far as the authors are aware, this is the first study to assess BOT and determine its relationship with hypertension control in South Africa.
 We found that most participants had suboptimal hypertension control (60%) but reported none or low TBOT (90%).
 Co-morbidity was common among participants (43.3%) and among this group, most (63.6%) did not consider hypertension to be more burdensome than the other health problems.
 Although there was no significant association between TBOT and hypertension control, participants with uncontrolled BP were significantly more likely to report higher scores in BOT associated with issues around medication regimen than those controlled (p = 0.04).

-The finding of prevalent suboptimal hypertension control in this study reiterates those of previous studies in South Africa and elsewhere,4,5 and highlights the need to develop a scalable and sustainable intervention plan that targets factors that have been associated with poor BP control, including poor lifestyle behaviours (smoking, diet, alcohol, obesity), weak social support network and high BOT as factors responsible.4-6 However, the current study finds contrary on BOT and suggests that high BOT may not play a significant role in hypertension control in the South African PHC setting.
-Rather, addressing problems related to medication regimen such as poor access to antihypertensives, irrational prescriptions secondary to poor healthcare providers’ adherence to evidence-based guidelines, and poor patient-adherence to medications and lifestyle changes may be key to improving hypertension control in this setting.27 Medication-related problems often arise from fragmentations within the health system, complex drug regimen, poor communication between the clinician and the patient, patient’s physical or cognitive limitations, socio-economic status and behaviours that make patients forget, run out or take their medications wrongly.27 Efforts at addressing poor patient adherence must build on a robust doctor-patient relationship and respond to individual patient’s reason(s) for non-adherence, be sensitive to non-verbal cues, motivate the patient towards desired behaviours, take cognisance of the cognitive capacity of the individual patient, confirm patient’s understanding of the issues and have a reminder system.
-27 Total BOT is a composite measure and the finding of a low BOT scores and lack of association with BP control are counter-intuitive in that these contradict reports of financial, health-system and social barriers to accessing PHC services in South Africa.
+The finding of prevalent suboptimal hypertension control in this study reiterates those of previous studies in South Africa and elsewhere,4,5 and highlights the need to develop a scalable and sustainable intervention plan that targets factors that have been associated with poor BP control, including poor lifestyle behaviours (smoking, diet, alcohol, obesity), weak social support network and high BOT as factors responsible.4,5,6 However, the current study finds contrary on BOT, and suggests that high BOT may not play a significant role in hypertension control in the South African PHC setting.
+Rather, addressing problems related to medication regimen such as poor access to anti-hypertensives, irrational prescriptions secondary to poor healthcare providers’ adherence to evidence-based guidelines, and poor patient adherence to medications and lifestyle changes may be key to improving hypertension control in this setting.27 Medication-related problems often arise from fragmentations within the health system, complex drug regimen, poor communication between the clinician and the patient, patient’s physical or cognitive limitations, socio-economic status and behaviours that make patients forget, run out or take their medications wrongly.27 Efforts at addressing poor patient adherence must build on a robust doctor–patient relationship and respond to individual patient’s reason(s) for non-adherence, be sensitive to non-verbal cues, motivate the patient towards desired behaviours, take cognisance of the cognitive capacity of the individual patient, confirm patient’s understanding of the issues and have a reminder system.
+27 Total BOT is a composite measure, and the finding of a low BOT scores and lack of association with BP control are counter-intuitive in that these contradict reports of financial, health-system and social barriers to accessing PHC services in South Africa.
 These barriers include long queues and transit times, high patient load, unavailability of medications, poor staff attitudes and poor physical access.
 28,29 However, there are several possible explanations for this: firstly, medical services at the PHC level are free in South Africa 30 and may remove significant barriers to accessing care, including for hypertension.
 Secondly, significant strides have been made by the South African government to ensure that PHC clinics are located within 5 km of most residential areas and this is the case in the research setting.
-Thirdly, the research setting was peri-urban, and most participants were white and had high school certificate or higher -– characteristics that are known to increase patient assertiveness and engagement with healthcare providers,31,32 and may account for the reported low burden scores with navigating the health system.
+Thirdly, the research setting was peri-urban, and most participants were white and had high school certificate or higher – characteristics that are known to increase patient assertiveness and engagement with healthcare providers,31,32 and may account for the reported low burden scores with navigating the health system.